Film: The Good, the Bad and the Ugly aka: THEGOODTHEBADANDTHEUGLY

 Improbable Aiming Skills: Each main character demonstrates this, even when they're drunk, but Blondie really takes the cake for the ability to shoot a rope perfectly on three separate occasions.

 Angel Eyes' Establishing Character Moment is killing Stevens and his son after the interrogation about a missing man named Jackson.
-He also kills Baker, his own boss, after reporting that incident to him, because he cares about working by himself.
+He also kills Baker, his own boss, after reporting that incident to him, because he wants all the money for himself.

 Blondie and Tuco do this to each other, in a similar fashion.
 The only difference is, Tuco stays right by Blondie's side as he treks through a long and dangerous stretch of desert.